X+Y: Plot

 Nathan Ellis, a 9-year-old maths prodigy, has just lost his father in a car accident.
 Nathan is diagnosed as being on the autism spectrum early in the film, and his father was the only one who was able to connect normally with him.
-Although Nathan values his mother, Julie, he shuns any physical contact with her and treats her as more of a caretaker than a parent.
+Although Nathan values his mother, Julie, he shuns any physical contact with her and treats her as more of a caregiver than a parent.
 Wanting to make sure Nathan is not distracted from his studies, Julie enrolls him in advanced classes at a new school (filmed at High Storrs School in Sheffield, United Kingdom).
 There, he comes under the tutelage of teacher Martin Humphreys, also a maths genius, who has multiple sclerosis.
 Martin sees himself in Nathan, once a promising young mind in the field of mathematics, who gave it all up once he was diagnosed with his illness.

 Seven years later, Martin is preparing Nathan to compete for a place in the International Mathematical Olympiad, a prestigious high school competition consisting of the world's best young mathematicians.
 This year, it is to be held at Cambridge after a two-week maths camp in Taiwan where the students will study for the test that determines the winners.
 Nathan fears he is not good enough to qualify but ends up doing well enough to accompany 15 other British teenagers to Taiwan.

 Suddenly thrust out of his comfort zone, Nathan finds himself no longer the smartest maths whiz in the room, and his social anxieties nearly paralyse his performance.
 He has trouble reading the social cues of others and flinches at the slightest physical contact with another person.
 Nathan is paired with a female Chinese student, Zhang Mei, who slowly helps him adjust to his new surroundings and helps him fight through his fears.
 By the skin of their teeth, Nathan and Zhang make the cut to compete in Cambridge.